 He had seen this before, in what felt like another life: Heide Kerns, the sister of his beloved Beate, had been this way in the days preceding her death.
 The memory formed a hard lump in Matthieu’s throat that he could not swallow.
 He only hoped it was not too late for this girl as well, especially considering Father Girome’s presence this time.
 Beneath the old priest’s rather audacious demeanor, he was a gifted listener and an even better healer.
 Matthieu’s trust in Girome’s skill with medicine outweighed, at least temporarily, his distrust of the man’s evangelical motives.

 “Her name?”
 Matthieu asked in awkward Varakuma.
 The father responded in equally awkward Vauish, willing as other of his people in the city were to prove their knowledge of the outsiders’ tongue.

 God, Matthieu thought as the dreadful memories filled him even more.
 The same age Beate was.

 Father Girome disrupted Matthieu’s revery for a moment when he called from the kitchen.

 “She is very weak,” he responded, “but I cannot tell more.
 I trust you can, Father.”

 “We shall see,” said the priest.
 He entered the room with the kettle in one hand and a moist bundle of Saint Adrianne’s leaf wrapped in cloths in the other.
 Pulling a stool closer to the bed frame with his foot, he seated himself near the girl and placed the kettle on the ground.
 “I will apply the poultices now, Brother.
 Would you like to stay with her?”

-“Yes, Father,” the man replied, “I stay.
-If sickness return, I then know what to do.”
+“Yes, Father,” the man replied, “I will stay.
+If sickness returns, I then know what to do.”